sofiane-abou-abderrahim/react-quiz/README.md

 2. set a progress bar inside `QuestionTimer.jsx`
 3. define a timeout & an interval using the `useState` & `useEffect` hooks inside `QuestionTimer.jsx`
 4. ouptut the `<QuestionTimer>` component inside `Quiz.jsx`

+## 5. Working with Effect Dependencies & useCallback

+1. make sure the timeout doesn't execute again by wrapping the `handleSelectAnswer` function with the `useCallback` hook in `Quiz.jsx`